mishamyrt/Lilex/README.md

     monospaced font with programming ligatures
 </h2>

-Lilex is the font containing a set of ligatures from for common programming multi-character combinations.
+Lilex is the modern programming font containing a set of ligatures for common programming multi-character combinations.

 This is just a font rendering feature: underlying code remains ASCII-compatible.
 This helps to read and understand code faster.
 For some frequent sequences like .. or //, ligatures allow us to correct spacing.

-Compiled version are available under [releases](https://github.com/mishamyrt/Lilex/releases)
+Compiled versions are available under [releases](https://github.com/mishamyrt/Lilex/releases).

 ## Examples